sjavi4/PlayerDoll/README.md

 ## Notice

-<b>The plugin is finished re-construction and started Test publicly.
+<b>The plugin is finished re-construction and start Testing publicly.

 If problems found on newer version, please write an issue. </b>